 Out of the 29 states that have adopted medical marijuana legislation, 19 have approved cannabis for treating ALS.

-These states include: Arizona, Arkansas, Connecticut, Delaware, Florida, Georgia, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio and Pennsylvania.
+These states include: Arizona, Arkansas, Connecticut, Delaware, Florida, Georgia, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio Pennsylvania, and West Virginia.

 Several other states will allow medical marijuana to be used for the treatment of ALS, but require an approval or a recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).